THE REIGN OF TERROR

 PHYSICIAN: (To BARBARA.)
 Has she been eating properly?

 BARBARA: Oh, she has an enormous appetite!
 Look, doctor, if you could... well, give her something?
-We appreciate your time's valuable, we've no wish to delay you.
+We appreciate your time's valuable, we've no wish to

 PHYSICIAN: Quite so, quite so.
 There's another thing, your er, your hands.
 They're very blistered, aren't they?